 Why does Plan International UK’s flagship campaign focus on girls?

-Plan International's 76-year history has shown us that worldwide, no-one bears the brunt of poverty more than girls.
+Plan International UK's history has shown us that worldwide, no-one bears the brunt of poverty more than girls.
 Yet, in the right environment, girls can break the cycle of poverty.
 With education, protection and support, girls can transform their lives and their communities, becoming a powerful force for change.
 So investing in girls is one of the best interventions we can make to end poverty for all.

 Why is it vital to support adolescent girls?

-What’s violence against girls in schools?
+What is violence against girls in schools?

 For millions of girls around the world, the right to a good quality education and to a life free from violence is being denied.
 Be it physical or sexual, verbal or psychological, girls across the globe are suffering from violence at school.
 Violence in education means fear of going to the toilet, of sexual abuse from teachers and fellow students, of verbal discrimination and of the journey to and from school.